saferoom-app/saferoomlinux/README.md

 If you're not logged in, you need to login with your account.
 After you receive the developer token, open **config.ini** file in application root folder, find section **[tokens]** and paste your developer token as the following:
 ```
 [tokens]
-evernote_developer = "<developer_token>"
+evernote_developer = <developer_token>
  ...
 ```
-Save **config.py**, open main Saferoom page and click Evernote icon in the upper-right corner of the page.
+Save **config.ini**, open main Saferoom page and click Evernote icon in the upper-right corner of the page.
 If everything is OK, then you will see the basic info about your account.